aarneranta/chalmers-advanced-python/labs/lab3/README.md

 This creates the directory `tram`, with a lot of predefined contents, but also many things that you will have to complete with your own code.

-To recognize this file in your Django website, add the line
+To recognize this file in your Django website, add the line:

 ```python
 'tram.apps.TramConfig',